 This one is Rapunzel by Miss K. She was very tasty!

-Next time your stuck in a rut of the same old same old when it comes to kids’ snacks and holiday activities why not allow them to play with their food?
-We’ll be doing this again in the future for sure, possibly even for tomorrow’s morning tea.
+Next time your stuck in a rut of the same old same old when it comes to kids’ snacks why not allow them to play with their food?
+Maybe they’ll discover a new favourite.

 You might also like

 • Create earth art outside using nature

 • Make your own construction set using items collected from nature

 • Salted nut-caramel popcorn cups (the healthy version)

 • Set up a tadpole to frog observation tank